Stats and stuff

 About

-I am a statistician/data scientist Prior to that, I obtained a physics degree from Villanova University, which I attended from 2014-2018.
-That led to a PhD in statistics from Arizona State University and a contract for baseball research with the Houston Astros.
+I am a statistician/data scientist.
+Prior to that, I obtained a physics degree from Villanova University, which I attended from 2014-2018.
+That led to a PhD in statistics from Arizona State University followed by a stint as a baseball researcher with the Houston Astros.
 Here you will find a link to a recent publication on the causal effect of forecasting bankruptcy on bankruptcy.
 This is a cool quarto version of the same thing.

 September 2021